-SYMPHONY IV 1-2 Classification: Regular Prerequisite: Audition Open To: 9, 10, 11, and 12 but not limited to: expression and technical accuracy, and a
+SYMPHONY IV 1-2 Classification: Regular Prerequisite: Audition Open To: 9, 10, 11, and 12

 Students taking this course are provided with a balanced comprehensive study of music through the concert band.
 Ensemble and solo activities are designed to develop elements of intermediate musicianship skills in every student.